HoTrungQuan2004/ParkingAreaManage/Readme.md

 - Fill FIREBASE_URL with your URL on Firebase realtime database, and then add data.json at the end of this URL (you can replace data in data.json with another name)
 - Modify and Upload code to your ESP32-CAM

-# Note:
+# Notes:
-- The code is using GMT+7 for entry time
+- Connection errors may occur if the network is weak
+- The speed of recognizing and sending information of a license plate can be a bit slow
 - Errors may occur when the image is blurred, or letters and numbers are obscured by obstacles such as mud.
-A fix is ​​being worked on.
+A fix is ​​being worked on